juamarCas/Access_control/webApp/README.md

 MQTT_PASS=password
 ```
 </br>
 Important note: If you dont implement access control to your MQTT broker, skip the last two variables.
-In order to test the server is not neccesary the MQTT variables at all</br>
+In order to test the server is not neccesary the MQTT variables at all, just leave them in blank</br>

 2. Run the following command:
 ```